annotatedtmg/annotatedtmg/tmg/index.md

 Once upon a time, I made buttons for each Mountain Goats tour and passed them out at shows and through the mail.
 They were 100% free; I made them with my button maker.
-A fellow DIY fan has been making stickers and those are available here as well!
-While I no longer travel to shows like I used to, there are still a few remaining buttons from those years.
+A fellow DIY fan has been making stickers and those are viewable here as well.

-To see the designs, and for information about how to obtain some, [see here!](buttons.html)
+To see the designs, [see here!](buttons.html)

 ## Albums ## {#albums}